Phishing Campaign

 How to Prevent Phishing Attacks

-• Suspicious Links and Attachments: Teach employees to hover over links to check their true destination before clicking and to be cautious with email attachments.
+• Suspicious Links and Attachments: Teach employees to hover over links to check their true destination before clicking.
+Be extremely careful with file attachments with extensions like .exe, .bat, .vbs, .js, or .scr.

-• Verify Requests: Encourage employees to verify any unusual requests for sensitive information, especially those that seem urgent, by contacting the requester through a different communication channel.
+• Verify Requests: Encourage employees to verify any unusual requests for sensitive information.
+This is doubly true for those that seem urgent.
+Always contact the requester through a different communication channel.

 • Phishing Simulations: Run simulated phishing attacks to test employees’ awareness and improve their ability to spot phishing attempts.

-• Reporting Mechanisms: Establish easy-to-use mechanisms for employees to report suspected phishing emails to the IT department.
+• Reporting Mechanisms: Establish a easy-to-use protocol for employees to report suspected phishing emails to the IT department.

 • Spam Filters: Use spam filters to block phishing emails from reaching users’ inboxes.